danilotsr/codepath-twitter/README.md

 - [x] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

+- [ ] Implement the paging view for the user description.
+- [ ] As the paging view moves, increase the opacity of the background screen.
+See the actual Twitter app for this effect
+- [ ] Pulling down the profile page should blur and resize the header image.
+- [ ] Account switching
+  - Long press on tab bar to bring up Account view with animation
+  - Tap account to switch to
+  - Include a plus button to Add an Account
+  - Swipe to delete an account

 #### Extra

 - [x] Persist draft tweet message while it is not posted.